Farmers Branch, Texas

 Farmers Branch, officially the City of Farmers Branch, is a city in Dallas County, Texas, United States.
 It is an inner-ring suburb of Dallas and is part of the Dallas–Fort Worth metroplex.
 Its population was 35,991 at the 2020 census.

-Known as a "City in a Park" for its 28 parks in only 12 square miles, Farmers Branch is a small community in close proximity to Dallas, and has a business community that accounts for 80% of the city's tax base, allowing residents to have one of the lower city tax rates in Dallas County, while having dedicated city services and public safety.

-The city received media attention due to 2006 anti-illegal immigration measures and a law making English the city's official language.
-These measures were struck down by courts and/or repealed.

 History

 The community was first settled in the early 1850s.
 In 1842, Thomas Keenan, Isaac B. Webb, and William Cochran received original land grants in the area.
 By 1843, a community called Mustang Branch had been established.
 Mr. Cochran later changed the name to Farmers Branch to reflect the area's rich soil and farmland.
 Farmers Branch was the first location of the Texan Land and Emigration Company (or Peters Colony) in 1845.
 This made the community one of the best-known places in Dallas County during the 1840s because of its advertising throughout Europe and the United States.
 Baptist minister William Bowles opened a blacksmith shop and gristmill in 1845.
 On May 5, 1845, Isaac B. Webb donated land for Webb's Chapel Methodist Church, the first formal place of worship in Dallas County.
 A school was established in the church one year later.
 Webb became the first postmaster at the Farmers Branch post office, which opened on January 5, 1848.
 It continued to function until its closure in 1866.
 The post office reopened in 1875.
 To assure that railroads would eventually pass through Farmers Branch, prominent early settler Samuel Gilbert and others sold right-of-way through their land in 1874.
 Around three to four years later, the Dallas and Wichita Railway completed a track from Dallas—through Farmers Branch—to Lewisville.
 It was absorbed by the Missouri–Kansas–Texas Railroad in 1881.
 The community had a population around 100 by 1890, with several businesses.
 The population had grown to 300 during the early 1900s.
 A brick school building was constructed in 1916.
 The number of people living in the community remained stable until after World War II.